SudoKMaar/VoiceGlyph/README.md

 ## How It Works

 1. Click the "Start Listening" button to begin speech recognition.
-2. Speak into your device's microphone, and your speech will be converted to text in real-time.
+2. Speak into your device's microphone, and your speech will be converted to text in real time.
 3. The transcribed text will be displayed in the main content area of the app.
 4. To copy the transcribed text to the clipboard, click the "Copy to clipboard" button.
 5. To export the transcribed text as a text file, click the "Export" button.
 The file will be downloaded as "transcript.txt".